Marketing Automation for Small Businesses – A Complete Guide

 Step 1: Identify Repetitive Tasks

 Start by looking at the tasks you do over and over again, such as sending newsletters, posting on social media, or following up with customers.
 These are perfect candidates for automation because they eat up valuable time but follow the same pattern.
 By writing down a clear list, you’ll see where automation can bring the most relief and efficiency to your daily work.
+Don’t forget to check our How to Automate Repetitive Tasks in Business

 Step 2: Choose the Right Tools